Wikipedia: Milestones

-Cartogram showing number of articles in each language as of March 2024.
-Languages with fewer than 1,000,000 articles are represented by one circle.
-Languages are grouped by region of continent and each region of continent is presented by a separate color.
+Cartogram showing number of articles in the top 88 Wikipedias (as of March 2024).
+The size of the circles for Wikipedias that have less than a million articles is fixed and not proportional to the size of the Wikipedia.
+The smallest Wikipedia that made the cutoff is the Haitian Creole Wikipedia with 69K articles.
+(Note: As of April 2026, the Haitian Creole Wikipedia, with 72K articles, is in 91st place when ranked by number of articles.)

+The languages are roughly grouped by region:

 In January 2007, Wikipedia first became one of the ten most popular websites in the United States, according to Comscore Networks.
 With 42.9 million unique visitors, it was ranked ninth, surpassing The New York Times (No. 10) and Apple (No. 11).
 This marked a significant increase over January 2006, when Wikipedia ranked 33rd, with around 18.3 million unique visitors.
 In 2014, it received 8 billion page views every month.
 On February 9, 2014, The New York Times reported that Wikipedia had 18 billion page views and nearly 500 million unique visitors a month, "according to the ratings firm comScore".
 As of March 2023, it ranked sixth in popularity, according to Similarweb.
 Jeff Loveland and Joseph Reagle argue that, in process, Wikipedia follows a long tradition of historical encyclopedias that have accumulated improvements piecemeal through "stigmergic accumulation".

 On January 18, 2012, the English Wikipedia participated in a series of coordinated protests against two proposed laws in the United States Congress—the Stop Online Piracy Act (SOPA) and the PROTECT IP Act (PIPA)—by blacking out its pages for 24 hours.
 More than 162 million people viewed the blackout explanation page that temporarily replaced its content.

 In January 2013, 274301 Wikipedia, an asteroid, was named after Wikipedia; in October 2014, Wikipedia was honored with the Wikipedia Monument; and, in July 2015, 106 of the 7,473 700-page volumes of Wikipedia became available as Print Wikipedia.
 In April 2019, an Israeli lunar lander, Beresheet, crash landed on the surface of the Moon carrying a copy of nearly all of the English Wikipedia engraved on thin nickel plates; experts say the plates likely survived the crash.
 In June 2019, scientists reported that all 16 GB of article text from the English Wikipedia had been encoded into synthetic DNA.